Elettra Rossellini Wiedemann: Career

 She has also written for publications including Refinery29, VICE Munchies, Teen Vogue, SELF, Paper Magazine, The Cut, and Cherry Bombe.

 Personal life

 Wiedemann was married to restaurateur James Marshall from 2012 to 2015.
-She has two sons, Ronin Hendrick Lane (born January 2, 2018) and Viggo River Lane (born June 14, 2021), with actor Caleb Lane.
+She has two sons with actor Caleb Lane.

 She raced in several triathlons and three Half Ironman races.
 For her last race (Ironman 70.3 in Lake Stevens), she renounced energy gels and baked all of her own bite-sized food for racing fuel, and is convinced it helped her achieve her fastest 70.3 time.

-Wiedemann has a younger brother Roberto who also became a model.

-She has an older cousin Tommaso who made two films, Interno Giorno (2011) and Playing with Plays (2019).